metal3-io/metal3-io.github.io/_posts/2026-02-01-Deploying_OCI_Images_with_Custom_IPA_Hardware_Manager.md

 ## How It Works

 The deployment process extracts an OCI image using Google's `crane` tool, then installs the necessary boot infrastructure on top.
-The default image is `ubuntu:24.04`, but any Debian-based image can be specified via an annotation on the BareMetalHost object.
+The hardware manager supports three methods for specifying the OCI image (in priority order):

+1. `spec.image.url` with `oci://` prefix (e.g., `oci://debian:12`)
+2. Configdrive metadata annotation `bmh.metal3.io/oci_image`
+3. Default fallback: `ubuntu:24.04`

+Root device hints can be specified using either standard BareMetalHost `rootDeviceHints` fields or a simplified format via the `bmh.metal3.io/root_device_hints` annotation (e.g., `serial=ABC123` or `wwn=0x123456`).
+For RAID1 configurations, provide two space-separated values (e.g., `serial=ABC123 DEF456`).

 > **Note:** Alternatively, `podman` can be used instead of `crane` for OCI
 > image extraction, as it is readily available in CentOS Stream 9 and also